omeka/omeka-s-enduser/docs/modules/scripto.md

 A new page loads, with a media viewer and a editing workspace for users to enter text.
 Depending on the selected layout, media may be to the right of the workspace or above it.

 The area between the media title and the workspace and viewer has a combination of information display and action items for the user.
-From left to right:

-- watch or stop watching media
-- Protection status and expiration
+On the far left is a button to track or stop tracking media, with a star icon.

-- Status of media with a checkbox to mark the revision as complete
+In the center is an information display with the media's Protection, protection expiration, and status, and a checkbox where the user can mark the media as completed.

-- Save changes button
-- Cancel changes button
+On the far right are buttons to *save* or *cancel* changes.

 Users can rotate the media and zoom in and out using the controls within the media viewer.
 They can use the layout buttons to toggle between side by side and top and bottom views.

 ![edit media](../modules/modulesfiles/scripto_editmedia.png)

+Just above the mediawiki workspace is a field where users are encouraged to summarize their changes.

-The editing workspace has a formatting toolbar which adds MediaWiki markup to the text (it does not change the appearance of the text in the workspace)  Any formatting will be applied to the HTML view of the text after changes are saved.
+The editing workspace has a formatting toolbar which adds MediaWiki markup to the text (it does not change the appearance of the text in the workspace).
+Any formatting will be applied to the HTML view of the text after changes are saved.

-Below the media viewer and workspace is a field for users to summarize their changes.

 ## Uninstalling Scripto